We are committed to safeguarding; if you have any concerns about the well being of a child in school please contact a

 During our topic this half term we will be answering the following questions;

 We will continue follow the Read Write Inc (RWI) scheme of work in our Literacy lessons.
 We use this scheme to teach the children to read and write.
-The children will be continuing to recap their 'Set 1' sounds and will be starting to learn their 'Set 2' sounds.
-We will focus on a different sound each day.
+The children will be continuing to recap their 'Set 2' sounds and we will also move on to learning some 'Set 3' sounds in preparation for year one.
+We will recap a different sound each day.
 We will practice saying, reading and writing that sound.
 The children will recap every sound they have learnt each day so that learning can be consolidated.
 Sounds that the children have been learning that week will be sent home at the end of the week so that you can support your child practicing at home.

 In Reception the children will have opportunities to read and write in all areas of the classroom and areas of the classroom will be enhanced at different times to encourage the children to read and write words and sentences using the skills they have learnt during RWI lessons.